-Re: comment received from education equity alliance

-Commented [10]: Matches EQS.

-- 1. examining their own identities and biases, - 2. and Fostering a learning environment that recognizes multiple ethnic, cultural and racial perspectives; presents and critiques historical counter-narratives; and encourages students to examine issues and expressions of social equity within and beyond the classroom or school; - 32. modeling and setting high expectations for all students,-regardless of a student's prior academic experience, family background, socio-economic status or (dis)abilities, and promoting respect for student differences; - 43. recognizing the essential role that language acquisition and literacy play in the lives of students, especially culturally and linguistically diverse students, not only in respect to listening, speaking, reading, and/or writing, but as home and community practices that shape a culturally responsive understanding of students 'social, racial, linguistic, and ethnic identities, of their communities, and of their world; - 54. communicating in culturally and linguistically responsive ways; - 65. providing learning experiences that are designed for neurodiversity with multiple ways for students to access learning; - 76. using educational and assistive technology to reduce barriers to learning and heighten student engagement; - 87. cultivating student agency by providing multiple ways for students to engage with and demonstrate their new learning; - 98. emphasizing an inquiry-driven approach to all units of study and bringing real-world issues into the classroom; - 109. heightening the relevance and importance of learning objectives and providing masteryoriented feedback; - 1110. employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula; - 1241. teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes; - 1312. designing learning experiences that improve students' wellbeing, including opportunities for physical movement in the classroom; and - 1413. fostering a positive classroom culture using restorative practices where appropriate.

-(c) Curriculum Content.
-Curriculum shall be equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive and accessible to families and community members.
-1. All approved schools shall enable students to engage annually in rigorous, relevant, and comprehensive learning opportunities that are socially and culturally responsive and, that and allows them to demonstrate proficiency in the curriculum delivered.
-Knowledge of diverse cultures, languages, and perspectives shall be incorporated into learning activities and curriculum design, including connecting students' life experiences and ways of learning, that helps students to both access rigorous curriculum and to develop higher order thinking skills.
-The course of study offered shall be age and ability appropriate and adequate to meet the educational purposes of the school.
-Curriculum shall be equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive, and accessible to students and families, and shall include ethnic and social equity studies.
+- 5. providing learning experiences that are designed for neurodiversity with multiple ways for students to access learning; - 6. using educational and assistive technology to reduce barriers to learning and heighten student engagement; - 7. cultivating student agency by providing multiple ways for students to engage with and demonstrate their new learning; - 8. emphasizing an inquiry-driven approach to all units of study and bringing real-world issues into the classroom; - 9. heightening the relevance and importance of learning objectives and providing masteryoriented feedback; - 10. employing the use of data to adapt pedagogy to unique student needs and incorporate student feedback into instructional design and curricula; - 11. teaching students how to develop metacognitive and social emotional skills that improve their academic outcomes; - 12. designing learning experiences that improve students' wellbeing, including opportunities for physical movement in the classroom; and - 13. fostering a positive classroom culture using restorative practices where appropriate. - (c) Curriculum Content.
+Curriculum shall be equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive and accessible to families and community members. - 1.
+All approved schools shall enable students to engage annually in rigorous, relevant, and comprehensive learning opportunities that are socially and culturally responsive and allow them to demonstrate proficiency in ethnic and social equity studies. - 2.
+The course of study offered shall be adequate to meet the educational purposes of the school and to provide a minimum course of study that is age and ability appropriate. - (d) Special Services.
+Schools shall maintain special services necessary to meet the requirements of a minimum course of study and its educational purposes, including library services, administrative services, guidance and counseling services, and a system of records by which student progress may be assessed.

-ethnic and social equity studies.

-2. The course of study offered shall be adequate to meet the educational purposes of the school and to provide a minimum course of study that is age and ability appropriate.

-(d) Special Services.
-Schools shall maintain special services necessary to meet the requirements of a minimum course of study and its educational purposes, including library services, administrative services, guidance and counseling services, and a system of records by which student progress may be assessed.-All students shall have access to education materials, which may include digital, multi-media, alternate format and/or print materials sufficient and appropriate to support atheir learning needs.